hartez/CustomLayoutExamples/README.md

 # CustomLayoutExamples

-Some examples of creating custom layouts for MAUI
+Some examples of creating custom layouts for MAUI.
+These are intended to demonstrate the sorts of things which are possible, and the basics of creating a custom layout.
+These are not intended as production-ready layouts.

 ## Creating Custom Layouts in MAUI